AdobeDocs/workfront.en/help/manage-work/gantt-chart/use-the-gantt-chart/view-info-in-gantt.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Locate the Gantt Chart

-You can locate both the task list Gantt chart and project list Gantt chart from multiple areas within `Workfront`.
+You can locate both the task list Gantt chart and project list Gantt chart from multiple areas within Workfront.
 For more information, see [Get started with the Gantt Chart](../../../manage-work/gantt-chart/use-the-gantt-chart/get-started-with-gantt.md).

 ## View tasks on the Critical Path